modular-magician/terraform-provider-google-beta/website/docs/r/alloydb_cluster.html.markdown

 * `database_version` -
   (Optional)
   The database engine major version.
 This is an optional field and it's populated at the Cluster creation time.
-This field cannot be changed after cluster creation.
+  Note: Changing this field to a higer version results in upgrading the AlloyDB cluster which is an irreversible change.

 * `psc_config` -
   (Optional)